Comfort and Grace – Isaiah 40

 Similarly, when the King of Kings visits, it is our rough hearts that need to be smoothed out and prepared.
 We need to recognize our own moral failures, sins, and the hurts we have inflicted on others.

 Ready for a change, multitudes of people were baptized by John in the Jordan River.
-Having received this washing of their spiritual dirt, they were now ready to see, hear and receive their coming King, Jesus Christ.
+Having received this washing of their spiritual dirt, they were now ready to see, hear, and receive their coming King, Jesus Christ, and to receive the comfort and grace of God.

 Reflection

-God is sending each one of us a message of grace and comfort today.
-He is here in the Presence of Jesus Christ.
+God is sending to each one of us a message of grace and comfort today.
+He is here among us in the Presence of Jesus Christ.
 He wants to fill our hearts with the fullness of His love, and to receive us in warm fellowship.
-He will wash all of our spiritual dirt away and hold us close, never letting us go or forsaking us.
+He will wash away all of our spiritual dirt and hold us close, never letting us go or forsaking us.
+That is His promise.

-Lord, I have been a failure in keeping Your law and commandments.
+Lord, I confess I have been a failure in keeping Your law and commandments.
 Wash me clean right now through the sacrifice and resurrection of Jesus Christ.
 I turn to You now – draw me close and never let me go!
-In Jesus’ name we pray, Amen.
+Fill my heart with Your Holy Spirit, now and forever.
+We ask this In Jesus’ name, Amen.